zAlfok/ByeSpoilers-Crunchyroll/README.md

 In general, any kind of contribution is greatly appreciated.

 ## ✉️ Feedback
 If you have any feedback, you can also leave it in the issues section.
-It doesn't have to be a bug to contribute.
+It doesn't have to be a bug to contribute, as said before help is needed to finish the new skip in-video feature.
+email: jose974044@gmail.com

 ~ An enthusiast trying to do his best ~